ajstudd/ReclaimFocus/README.md

 ### Activity Logs

 View all blocked attempts in the "Activity Logs" tab, including timestamps and statistics.
-Logs show both website blocks and keyword blocks (marked with 🔑).
+Logs show both website blocks and keyword blocks.

 ### Configuration Management